-A blog post from #MatExp founder Florence Wilcock.
+A blog post from #MatExp co-founder Florence Wilcock.

 There has been much discussion recently about safety within maternity services including a discussion on #MatExp Facebook group.
 A particular issue that bothers me is the idea that safety and experience might be two separate and mutually exclusive issues and it is this thought that drives me to write today.